cast-org/figuration/docs/4.0.0-alpha.5/components/pagination.md

 ---
 layout: docs
 title: Pagination
+description: Pagination provides multiple visual styles for grouping navigation of a series of related content.
 group: components
 ---

-Pagination links indicate a series of related content exists across multiple pages.
-Typically these are used where a multi-page approach to long lists of content improves general performance, such as in search results.

 ## Contents
 {:.no_toc}

 * ToC goes here
 {:toc}

+## Overview

+Pagination links indicate a series of related content exists across multiple pages.
+Typically these are used where a multi-page approach to long lists of content improves general performance, such as in search results.

 ## Basic Pagination